piluuu/Foodall/README.md

 If you can see it you good to go with initialisation.
 1. Set you UI to StartupProject (UI also needs references to Data and Domain projects) and Type add-migration init.
 Once is done you can see the init and snapshot files in you migration folder in Foodall.Data
 2. Run script-migration to investigate deeper the look of your database you can create a script which is a database representation on production.
 3. Run update-database to apply migration which builds you database at given location (localdb), and it is done!
+Check SQL Server Object Explorer to see the DB exists there

+Programmatically:
+Needs UI project which will be Foodall.WebAPI …In Progress